Optimal computing budget allocation: Constrained optimization

-Similar to the previous section, there are many situations with multiple performance measures.
-If the multiple performance measures are equally important, the decision makers can use the MOCBA.
-In other situations, the decision makers have one primary performance measure to be optimized while the secondary performance measures are constrained by certain limits.

 The primary performance measure can be called the main objective while the secondary performance measures are referred as the constraint measures.
 This falls into the problem of constrained optimization.
 When the number of alternatives is fixed, the problem is called constrained ranking and selection where the goal is to select the best feasible design given that both the main objective and the constraint measures need to be estimated via stochastic simulation.
 The OCBA method for constrained optimization (called OCBA-CO) can be found in Pujowidianto et al. (2009) and Lee et al. (2012).

-The key change is in the definition of PCS.
-There are two components in constrained optimisation, namely optimality and feasibility.
-As a result, the simulation budget can be allocated to each non-best design either based on the optimality or feasibility.
-In other word, a non-best design will not be wrongly selected as the best feasible design if it remains either infeasible or worse than the true best feasible design.
-The idea is that it is not necessary to spend a large portion of the budget to determine the feasibility if the design is clearly worse than the best.
-Similarly, we can save the budget by allocating based on feasibility if the design is already better than the best in terms of the main objective.